 The following paragraphs aim to briefly summarize and contextualize our contributions to the pandemic responses from March 2020 until April 2022.

-Outreach: Throughout the pandemic, we took considerable efforts to explain to a wide audience how SARS-CoV-2 evolves and its potential implications for pandemic management strategies and vaccines.
-This includes a dedicated project website with explanations of our work and tools such as Nextstrain Austria, social media and podcast activities, >60 presentations to diverse lay and scientific audiences and >700 interviews to national and international print and TV media.
+Public Engagement: Throughout the pandemic, we took considerable efforts to explain to a wide audience how SARS-CoV-2 evolves and its potential implications for pandemic management strategies and vaccines.
+This includes a dedicated project website with explanations of our work and tools such as Nextstrain Austria, social media and podcast activities, >80 presentations to diverse lay and scientific audiences and >800 interviews to national and international print and TV media.
 A. Bergthaler pursues long-term interests in science communication within high schools.
 During the pandemic, he was involved in several workshops with high school and university students (e.g. at the International Academy Traunkirchen).
-In addition, together with the Austrian Red Cross, A. Bergthaler co-initiated and moderated the Live webinar series #BreakingtheWave (https://www.gemeinsamlesen.at/corona), targeting pupils, parents and teachers.
-This led to eight webinars about the pandemic and the use of vaccines together with expert panels from medicine, epidemiology, pedagogics and journalism from November 2021 to January 2022.
-Of note, dedicated webinars for non-German speakers were prepared and included Arabic, Bosnian-Serbian-Croatian and Turkish language.
-The #BreakingtheWave webinars reached >12.000 pupils live as well as a wider audience through the recorded webinars on Youtube / Facebook and extended media coverage.
+In addition, together with the Austrian Red Cross, A. Bergthaler co-initiated and moderated the Live webinar series #BreakingtheWave targeting pupils, parents and teachers (https://www.gemeinsamlesen.at/corona).
+This led to eight live webinars about the pandemic and the use of vaccines together with expert panels from medicine, epidemiology, education and journalism from November 2021 to January 2022.
+Of note, this included dedicated webinars for non-German speakers in Arabic, Bosnian-Serbian-Croatian and Turkish language.
+These #BreakingtheWave webinars reached >12.000 pupils live as well as a wider audience through the recorded webinars on Youtube / Facebook and extended media coverage.
+05/2022-ab